padi-dev-lanhk/och_fix/plugins/nd-shortcodes/readme.txt

 * Removed metabox.php from custom/post grid components

 = 1.8 =
-* Added style.css for adding some rules for adding filter overlay on visual composer parallax row.
+* Added style.css for adding some rules for adding filter overlay on WP Bakery Page Builder parallax row.
 * Edit font-size to 40px for countdown components
 * Added strong tag for counter components
 * Fixed alignment bug on badge components